hniemeyer/web-assembly-talk/README.md

 Dependencies:
 * [Emscripten](https://emscripten.org/)
 * [Wasmer](https://wasmer.io/) for running the freestanding WebAssembly example outside of the browser
+* Python for running the web server (can be exchanged easily for any web server you want)

 Usage:
 * compile.sh will compile the C++ code to wasm.